 - Select your filing status: After you get married, you will need to change your filing status.
 You and your partner will either need to file Married Filing Joint or Married Filing Separately.

 - Change your name: You will also need to report any name changes to the Social Security Administration.

 - Prepare for the marriage tax bonus or penalty: Your spouse’s income could affect whether you receive a marriage penalty or bonus on your taxes.
 Generally, you can expect a penalty if you have equal incomes and a bonus if you have disparate incomes.

 - Update your change of address: If you move, you will need to report the address change to the postal service, your employer and the Internal Revenue Service (IRS).
 If you’re also a new homeowner, you may be able to deduct your mortgage interest at tax time.

 Reaching out to a tax attorney at Polston Tax and having them handle your tax preparation can simplify the process for you and ensure everything’s handled correctly.

 Sending Your Kids to Summer Camp

-Did you or someone in your family work a summertime job?
+Did you or someone in your family work a part-time job this summer?
 While you might have not earned enough to owe federal taxes, you still need to file a federal return.
 If you have taxes withheld in your paychecks, you may be due a refund.
 You should receive a W-2 Form from your employer that will account for the income you received from that job.